BobGerman/SPFx/README.md

 This repo contains SharePoint Framework samples used in my talks at various conferences since July 2016.
 I update solutions from time to time, which is good unless you were looking for the version from two years ago!

-I'm in the process of copying this stuff over to the official [SharePoint Dev Samples repo](https://github.com/SharePoint/sp-dev-samples) but will keep copies here for now since I've given out a lot of links to the projects.
-The links below point to the current version, regardless of which repo that's in.

 Thanks!

 Bob German (@Bob1German)